Why OCD Feels Impossible to Stop: Understanding the Obsessive-Compulsive Cycle

 • Contamination: Fear of germs, dirt, or becoming sick.

-• Safety/Harm: Fear of causing harm to oneself or others, or fear of bad things happening.
+• Safety/Harm: Fear of causing harm to oneself or others, or fear of bad things happening (this is common in Perinatal OCD).

 • Symmetry/Order: A need for things to be "just right" or balanced.